Monita Chatterjee

-Monita Chatterjee is an auditory scientist and the Director of the Auditory Prostheses & Perception Laboratory at Boys Town National Research Hospital.
+Monita Chatterjee is an auditory scientist and Professor in the Department of Communication Sciences and Disorders at Northwestern University in Evanston, IL.
+Until 2025, she was a Scientist and Director of the Auditory Prostheses & Perception Laboratory at Boys Town National Research Hospital.
 She investigates the basic mechanisms underlying auditory processing by cochlear implant listeners.

 Biography

 Chatterjee did her undergraduate studies in Electrical Engineering at Jadavpur University in Kolkata, India, graduating in 1987.
 After obtaining her PhD in Neuroscience from Syracuse University in 1994, she spent 10 years, from 1994 to 2004, at the House Ear Institute, first as postdoctoral researcher in the group led by Robert V. Shannon, and then as a scientist.
 She joined the University of Maryland, College Park, in 2005 as an assistant professor, and was promoted to associate professor in 2009.
 In 2012, she moved to Omaha, NE, joining the research group at Boys Town National Research Hospital.
-At Boys Town, Chatterjee leads the APPLab and has served as Director of the Technology Core.
-She is currently Program Director of the Post-Doctoral Training Grant at Boys Town, funded continuously by NIH for 41 years.
+At Boys Town, Chatterjee lead the APPLab and served as Director of the Technology Core.
+She was Program Director of the Post-Doctoral Training Grant at Boys Town, funded continuously by NIH for 41 years.

 Chatterjee's work has been funded by the National Institutes of Health since 1998.
 She has served as a member of the Program Committee of the Association for Research in Otolaryngology.
 In 2017, she was elected Fellow of the Acoustical Society of America "For contributions to cochlear implant psychophysics and speech perception."